deepshig/mastermind/documentation.md

 For every game, a new code is generated, and a new knowledge model is created.
 A code-breaker for each of the above stated three strategies is given a chance to play the game, and the winner is recorded.

 The score about the number of games won by each of the 3 code-breaker strategies is posted at the end of the simulation.

+## Project Implementation

+We implemented the game in python.

+We create two classes, one each for code-maker and the code-breaker.
+Code-breaker class initialises by randomly generating a code.
+Code-breaker attempts to guess this code within 3 moves.

+We use a knowledge-manager class to represent the Kripke Model (possible worlds and their relations) according to the current state of the game.
+There is also an agent-knowledge class which maintains the commong knowledge and individual knowledge propositions for both agents at every state of the game.

+The game class taked the responsibility to bring all these features together, and conduct a game.
+In each move, code-breaker makes a guess, and code-maker provides feedback.
+The knowledge base in Kripke model and agent knowledge is updated accordingly.
+We have three strategies in place for code-breaker, however the game by default runs for mathematician code-breaker.

+Strategy analyser class provides an interface to run simulation games to compare the three strategies available.